-For the purpose of investigation the full framework, the first $80\%$ of each users trip history is used to create a training set, leaving the rest for testing.
+To investigate the full framework, the first $80\%$ of each users' trip history is used to create a training set, leaving the rest for testing.
 A clustering algorithm is run to produce $C_u^s$ and $C_u^d$ for the training set, and the transitions are used to estimate the parameters of the distributions.